alignment-protocol/protocol-v1/cli/README.md

 ### Main Command Groups

-1. Init - Protocol initialization commands
+1. Admin - Protocol administration commands
-   - State: Initialize the protocol state account
-   - TempAlignMint/AlignMint/TempRepMint/RepMint: Initialize token mints
    - UpdateTokensToMint: Update number of tokens to mint per submission
 2. Topic - Topic management
    - Create: Create a new topic with name, description, custom voting phases
    - List: View all topics in the protocol
    - View: View details of a specific topic
 3. User - User account setup
-   - CreateProfile: Create a user profile
+   - CreateProfile: Create a user profile with all necessary token accounts
-   - CreateAta: Create associated token accounts for each token type
-   - CreateTempAccount: Create temporary protocol-owned token accounts
    - Profile: View user profile details and token balances
 4. Submission - Data submission management
    - Submit: Submit data to a specific topic